benjaminheng/knowledge-base/content/travel-contingencies.md

 ## Lost credit card

 Keep a backup credit card in hotel room.
 Use your phone to cancel the stolen card.

+Depending on the country, bringing a physical card may be unnecessary if contactless payments is common.

 ## Lost ID card